 Select service.
-This will determine if you wish to setup just your broadband connection or your VoIP/Broadband Phone access as well.
-If you already have your Broadband Phone account active, select Router (1-line), otherwise select Router (no lines), you return later to add your Broadband Phone settings.
+This will determine if you wish to setup just your broadband connection or your VoIP access as well.
+If you already have your VoIP account ready, select Router (1-line), otherwise select Router (no lines) and you can return later to add or edit settings if needs be.
 Click Next to continue.

 Type in your Broadband Username and Password and click Next.

 - Finally you'll see a summary screen.
 Have a quick check through the settings to make sure everything is correct.
 Use the Back button if there's anything you need to change.
 Press Start to finish the setup wizard and connect to broadband.